davdroman/swiftui-navigation-transitions/Sources/NavigationTransitions/Documentation.docc/Articles/Custom Transitions.md

 It is rarely the case where you'd want to combine `AnyNavigationTransition`s in this manner due to their nature as high level abstractions.
 In fact, most of the time they won't combine very well at all, and will produce glitchy or weird effects.
 This is because two or more fully-fledged transitions tend to override the same view properties with different values, producing unexpected outcomes.

-Instead, most combinations should happen at lowers level, in `NavigationTransition` and `AtomicTransition` conformances.
+Instead, most combinations should happen at lowers level, in `NavigationTransitionProtocol` and `AtomicTransition` conformances.

 Regardless, it's still allowed for cases like `slide` + `fade(in:)`, which affect completely different properties of the view.
 Separatedly, `slide` only moves the views horizontally, and `.fade(.in)` fades views in.
 When combined, both occur at the same time without interfering with each other.